JanssenProject/jans/jans-cedarling/bindings/cedarling_uniffi/README.md

 make android
 ```

-2. Open the `androidApp` project on Android Studio and run the project on simulator.
+2. Open the `./bindings/cedarling_uniffi/androidApp` project on Android Studio and run the project on simulator.

 ## Kotlin Binding